 How will the Rush Line BRT Project be funded?

 Funding for the Rush Line BRT Project will come from a combination of county and federal funds.
-County funds are generated by Ramsey County's Transit Sales & Use Tax and federal funding is expected to be obtained through the Federal Transit Administration's Capital Investment Grants Program.
+County funds are primarily generated by Ramsey County's Transit Sales & Use Tax and federal funding is expected to be obtained through the Federal Transit Administration's Capital Investment Grants Program.

 How will the Rush Line BRT Project affect the Bruce Vento Regional Trail?

 The Rush Line BRT will be co-located with a reconstructed Bruce Vento Regional Trail through the portion of the route that utilizes the Ramsey County rail right-of-way.
 Ramsey County acquired the right-of-way in the 1990s for future transit use.
 There is enough of room within this public right-of-way to fit the Bruce Vento Regional Trail, the Rush Line BRT and other elements such as landscaping.